 Becoming a CJA Attorney

 To become a CJA attorney you must first be admitted to the Northern District of New York.
 Please see our Attorney Admissions page for details.
-Once you are admitted we recomend you submit an Application (digital) to the court along with a writing sample.
+Once you are admitted we recommend you submit an Application (web form) to the court along with a writing sample.

 After the application and review process are complete you will receive a letter and additional information from the Clerk of Court determining your status with the CJA panel.
 Please note - it is a privilege, not a right, to serve as a CJA panel attorney in the Northern District of New York.